spacelift-io/user-documentation/docs/integrations/api.md

 }
 ```

-{% hint style="warning" %}
+!!! warning
     Make sure you persist this data somewhere on your end - we don't store the token and it cannot be retrieved or recreated afterwards.
-{% endhint %}

 #### Using the API key